simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_guide/rf_test_guide.rst

     Flash phy_init_bin File

-6. Use the Wi-Fi instrument to test the output power and confirm whether phy_init_bin is effective.
+6. Use a Wi-Fi tester to measure the output power and check whether phy_init_bin is effective.

 - Open `EspRFTestTool`_.
 - Select corresponding ``ChipType``, ``COM``, ``BaudRate``, and click ``Open`` to open the serial port.